How hemp interacts with our body

 The Endocannabinoid System

-The endocannabinoid system (ECS) is a complex cell-signaling system identified in the early 1990s by researchers exploring THC, a well-known cannabinoid.
+The endocannabinoid system (ECS) is a complex cell-signalling system identified in the early 1990s by researchers exploring THC, a well-known cannabinoid.
 Cannabinoids are compounds found in cannabis.
 Experts are still trying to fully understand the ECS.
-But so far, we know it plays role in regulating a range of functions and processes, including sleep, mood, appetite, memory, reproduction, and fertility.
+But so far, we know it plays a role in regulating a range of functions and processes, including sleep, mood, appetite, memory, reproduction and fertility.

 The ECS exists and is active in your body even if you do not use cannabis.